uva-peirce-cottler-lab/CIRCOAST/README.md

 # ARCAS: Automated Random Cell Association Simulator

-This software project provides a statistical hypothesis test (CELLCOAV) for changes in cellular colocalization with the vasculature, and provide a suite of tools to study cellular colocalization with a variety of models (ARCAS).
+This software project provides a statistical hypothesis test (CRICOAST) for changes in cellular colocalization with the network structures such as vascular networks, and provide a suite of tools to study cellular colocalization with a variety of models (ARCAS).

 --------------------------------------------------------------------------------